arsdraconis/HIDKit/README.md

 HIDKit
 ======

+## Archival Notice
+I'm no longer maintaining this project and have archived the repo.
+Grab a copy now if you want it, as I may remove it at some point in the future.
+Feel free to use it for whatever you see fit.

+---

+## Overview

 An Objective-C wrapper around OS X's HID Manager API.

 Currently, this is a work in progress and the code is untested.
 There is no license, although I'm